ivanprates/2018_Anolis_EcolEvol/README.md

 # Prates et al. 2018 Ecology and Evolution

-This repository contains R and Unix shell scripts, data, and results from analyses of the manuscript entitled:

-**Local adaptation in widespread anole lizards: Integrating population history and genome-environment associations
+This repository contains R and Unix shell scripts, data, and results from analyses of the manuscript entitled **Local adaptation in widespread anole lizards: Integrating population history and genome-environment associations**.

 By Ivan Prates, Anna Penna, Miguel T. Rodrigues, and Ana C. Carnaval.